top of page

 Minors - Studio Art, Digital Marketing

-Walter Cronkite School of Journalism and Mass Communication Arizona State University, Phoenix, AZ
+Walter Cronkite School of Journalism and Mass Communication, Arizona State University Phoenix, AZ, USA

 CAV Gallery